ngrcld/FtpdminMod/README.md

 ### My modifications ###
 * The root directory is by default the current working directory;
-* Some fixes to be able to compile with GCC in Windows, and run properly (see "\_compile.bat" for details);
+* Some fixes to be able to compile with GCC in Windows, and run properly (see "\_compile.bat" for compiler details);
 * Executable size is 31 kB.

 ### Original source ###